Ultra-modern vineyard kitchen in Napa Valley with minimalist white oak cabinetry and floor-to-ceiling glass

 Technology That Disappears Into Nature

-A Silicon Valley tech founder wanted a kitchen as advanced as anything in their office — but one where you'd never know it.
-The brief: “Make the vineyard the star.
-Hide everything else.”
+This concept imagines a kitchen as advanced as the technology that runs it — but one where you'd never know it.
+The guiding idea: make the vineyard the star, and hide everything else.

 style